Problem? Solution? Chime right in!

-But it is important for consumers to know that although white gold may have this slightly off-white tint (some describe it as grayish rather than yellowish), white gold is a very different thing than yellow gold.
-Because of the stark contrast when the rhodium wears thin in a spot, it is dead wrong for a jeweler to plate yellow gold with rhodium and call it white gold.
-We have dozens if not hundreds of letters on-line here revealing the heartache that shoddy practice causes.
+Still, it is important for consumers to know that although white gold may have a slightly off-white tint, white gold is a very different thing than yellow gold, that it must comply with standards, and that according to those standards, some white golds are whiter than others.
+Stuller X1 14K and W.R.
+Cobb's "Precise® White Gold", for example, are apparently attempts to make gold as white as possible.
+Because of the stark contrast when the rhodium wears thin in a spot, it is wrong for a jeweler to plate yellow gold or low quality 'whitish' gold with rhodium.
+We have dozens, maybe hundreds of threads on-line here revealing the heartache that this shoddy practice causes.

-Another thing that must be said is that the sale of a white gold ring should include this re-dipping "service" for 10 years.
-Without such a free service contract, the jeweler is constantly tempted to do exactly what you describe: apply a very thin coating of very low quality rhodium on his ware from a dirty teacup in the back room instead of doing the job right.
-When the costs of redoing the plating again and again whenever necessary is borne by the seller rather than the consumer, the economics will shift to where the jewelers will start plating the rings right the first time.
+Another thing that must be said is that the sale of a white gold ring should include this re-dipping "service" for some period like 5 years.
+Without such a free service contract built in, every jeweler everywhere is constantly tempted to do what you describe: apply a very thin coating of low quality rhodium on his ware from a dirty teacup in the back room instead of doing the job right in an instrument -controlled specialty plating shop.
+When the costs of redoing the plating over & over again is borne by the seller rather than the consumer, the economics will shift and jewelry suppliers will start doing the plating right the first time.